Original Article · Originalarbeit

-Effects of Different Varieties of Maca (Lepidium meyenii) on Bone Structure in Ovariectomized RatsGonzales C. · Cárdenas-Valencia I. · Leiva-Revilla J. · Anza-Ramirez C. · Rubio J. · Gonzales G.F.a, b
+Effects of Different Varieties of Maca (Lepidium meyenii) on Bone Structure in Ovariectomized RatsGonzales C.a, b · Cárdenas-Valencia I.a · Leiva-Revilla J.a · Anza-Ramirez C.a · Rubio J.a, b · Gonzales G.F.a, b

 a Biological and Physiological Science Department, Faculty of Science and Philosophy, Universidad Peruana Cayetano Heredia, b Instituto de Investigaciones de la Altura, Universidad Peruana Cayetano Heredia, Lima, Peru